DANIEL HAIGH Coaching and Consultancy

 Claude Littner confronted a candidate in a final-five Apprentice interview saying "you don't know what you don't know, because you don't know it."
 A profound yet obvious truth for us all.

-In my marriage I've found that conflict between us often brings into play another dimension - yes, I could blame the kids, but invariably it's something from the past causing tension and problems now.
+In my marriage I've found that conflict between us often brings into play another dimension - yes, I could blame the kids, but invariably it's something from my past causing tension and problems now.

 Sometimes life drops a bombshell and we need to talk that through, lest we go under, or look for consolation in all the wrong places.
 Other times we just get stuck in a rut - that's okay, I've been there!